maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

 # Multi Channel Man-in-the-Middle Attacks Against Protected Wi-Fi Networks
 This repository describes how to perform MC-MitM (Base Variant) attack using [modwifi tools](https://github.com/vanhoefm/modwifi).To successfully implement this attack, it is important to keep specific linux OS kernels, Wi-Fi cards and several changes in the attack codes.
-Here, I enlighten about various procedures to perform the MC-MitM attack on WPA2/3 networks.
+Here, I explain about various procedures to perform the MC-MitM attack on WPA2/3 networks.
-## Brief Background
-Under Construction

 ## Attack Environment Setup
 This tool is tested with the following software platforms and hardware